antirez/freakwan/README.md

 The receiver of the packet has all the information required in order to relay the packet: we want the network to be collaborative even for messages that are not public.
-If the PleaseRelay flag is set, nodes should retransmit the message as usually, decrementing that TTL, that is not part of the CHECKSUM computation nor of the IV (it gets set to 0).
-Similarly the message UID is exposed in the unencrypted header, so nodes without a suitable key for the message can yet avoid re-processing the message just saving its UID in the messages cache.
+If the PleaseRelay flag is set, nodes should retransmit the message as usually, decrementing that TTL and setting the `Relayed` flag: the TTL and this flag are not part of the CHECKSUM computation, nor of the IV (they are set to 0), so can be modified by intermediate nodes without invalidating the packet.
+Similarly, the message UID is exposed in the unencrypted header, so nodes without a suitable key for the message can yet avoid re-processing the message just saving its UID in the messages cache.

 ## Security considerations